hoon-ock/CatBERTa/README.md

    The `data` folder houses the preprocessed textual data derived from the Open Catalyst 2020 dataset.
 Due to storage limitations, we offer a small subset of our training and validation data as an illustrative example.
 This subset showcases the format and structure of the data that CatBERTa utilizes for energy prediction.

-   If you are interested in accessing the full training and validation dataset for more comprehensive experimentation, please don't hesitate to reach out to us.
+   For access to the full dataset, please visit the following link: [Google Drive - Full Dataset](https://drive.google.com/drive/folders/1puiJ9FbLEA3QIHmZromecEndlemag9hg?usp=sharing).

 2. Structural data